markkvdb/markkvdb.github.io/usefullinks.md

 - [DeepL Translator](https://www.deepl.com/translator): Best language translator
 - [Hacker News](https://www.ycombinator.com): Tech news
 - [Why Books Don't Work](https://andymatuschak.org/books/): Argument why books are ineffective for absorbing knowledge
+- [100 Best Books of the 21th Century](https://www.theguardian.com/books/2019/sep/21/best-books-of-the-21st-century): Includes some of my favourite books
+- [Sapiens as a blog post](https://neilkakkar.com/sapiens.html): Relates to the link-above about why books don't work.
+This is an excellent way to freshen up your memory of the book